Pierce Johnson

-Pierce William Johnson (born May 10, 1991) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs, San Francisco Giants, San Diego Padres, Colorado Rockies, and Atlanta Braves and for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+Pierce William Johnson (born May 10, 1991) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs, San Francisco Giants, San Diego Padres, Colorado Rockies, and Atlanta Braves, and in Nippon Professional Baseball (NPB) for the Hanshin Tigers.
 He was drafted by the Cubs in the first round of the 2012 MLB draft out of Missouri State University.

 Amateur career

 Johnson attended Faith Christian Academy in Arvada, Colorado, where he played baseball for three seasons on the varsity team.
 The Tampa Bay Rays selected him in the 15th round of the 2009 Major League Baseball draft.
 He did not sign and attended Missouri State University, where he played college baseball for the Missouri State Bears.
 He finished his first year at Missouri State with a 6–5 win–loss record and a 4.76 earned run average (ERA) in 75 2/3 innings pitched.
 In 2010 and 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.